Dbz/Algorithms/README.md

 Data Structures & Algorithms Repository
 ==========

-This is repository of data structures and algorithms written in Javascript and Ruby.
+This is repository of data structures and algorithms written in JavaScript and Ruby.
 Some of the algorithms are from [Cracking the Coding Interview by Gayle Laakmann McDowell] (http://www.amazon.com/gp/product/0984782850/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0984782850&linkCode=as2&tag=dbz03-20&linkId=LVVF6HDIDG3XQICI)
 .

 #Contributing

- To contribute, fork this repo and create a pull request.
-Please include a short descriptive link to the code in the readme.
-The readme links are ordered alphpabetically by file name.
-If your code requires further explanation, you can include a more detailed explanation in the Data Structures or Algorithms subfolder's readme.
+If you're interested in contributing, fork this repo and create a pull request.
+Please include a short descriptive link to your code in the readme, and order the link alphpabetically by file name.
+Include a description of each data structure or algorithm at the top of the file, and if you feel that your code needs further explanation, you can include a more detailed summary in the Data Structures or Algorithms subfolder's readme.
- Tests are optional.
+Please follow the [Ruby](https://github.com/bbatsov/ruby-style-guide) and [JavaScript](https://github.com/airbnb/javascript) Style Guides.
+Tests are recommended, but optional.

  If you're looking for inspiration: